 Having to be so acutely aware of your budget and resource constraints is never fun, but it gave Sean a clear idea of what he needed (and what he didn’t need) in the tech tools he would use.

-In the old days, I remember thinking, ‘Why is this so expensive?
-Why does it take 500 bucks and half a day to get somebody in a tool belt to come to our server room and do something in there to set up a voicemail… every time we add a staff member?’
+I remember thinking, ‘Why is this so expensive?
+Why does it take $500 and half a day to get somebody to come to our server room and do something in there to set up a voicemail… every time we add a staff member?’